cecelot/site/src/pages/p/first-steps-with-racket.md

 "Fizz"
 ```

 That all looks correct, except for the last entry.
 It's an easy fix, though.
-Since `cond` exits at the first true condition, we can simply move the `and` expression above the other two.
+Since `cond` exits at the first true condition, we can simply move the `and` branch above the other two.

 ```racket
 (cond